sudomesh/stdsudo/README.md

 stdsudo
 =======

-repository for all sudo libraries
+repository for all custom sudo mesh libraries